 - Provide all secondary-school students with the chance to study key topics taught within Modern Languages & Cultures

-- Forge lasting connections between the University of Liverpool’s Modern Languages & Cultures department and schools around Merseyside and beyond
+- Forge lasting connections between the University of Liverpool’s Languages, Cultures and Film department and schools around Merseyside and beyond

 - Assist in the development of critical thinking, problem-solving, teamwork and communication skills